The Association of Plastic Recyclers

 REQUIRES TEST RESULTS

-Check valves in spray dispensers or pumps may be made of silicone as an alternative to metals.
-While polymers are generally preferable to metals, the composition of a silicone part may cause it to be incompatible with PP recycling.
-It should sink in the sink/float system or be compatible with PP if it floats.
-Companies that are considering such components and are unsure of their compatibility with recycling should ask their suppliers to provide APR test results
+Spray dispensers, pumps or valves may be made of plastics with densities > 1.0 g/cm3 as an alternative to metals.
+While polymers are generally preferable to metals, the composition of a the polymers may cause it to be incompatible with PP recycling.

 DEFINITIVE TEST